mifjpn/Moebuntu-SetupHelperScript2/README.md

 (Then please push Window-close button and close this window)

 That's all there is to do here.
- (Because: The reason for manipulating the GUI in this way is so that Gnome-Shell-Extention will gracefully react to changes in GNOME versions.)
+ (Because: The reason for manipulating the GUI in this way is so that Gnome-Shell-Extension will gracefully react to changes in GNOME versions.)

 Numbers 2) to 10) of choice are setups of 9 color "themes" that are each "Window Theme and Shell Theme Set".
 In those settings, you can change the login screen.